AA/PPS 03.01.21 - Cost Sharing on Sponsored Programs

-Documentation for Grants with a term of 12 Months or less – As part of the grant closeout process, the PI will provide a written report documenting the contributions to the committed cost sharing for a sponsored program.
-This report will include a detailed listing of the type of expenditure that is being cost shared, such as payroll or equipment, the account that incurred the expense for the cost share and the total dollar value of cost share.
+Documentation for Grants with Terms of 12 Months or Less – As part of the grant closeout process, the PI will provide a written report documenting the contributions to the committed cost sharing for a sponsored program.
+This report will include a detailed listing of the type of expenditure that is being cost shared, such as payroll or equipment, the account that incurred the expense for the cost share, and the total dollar value of cost share.

-Donations must be processed through University Advancement, who is responsible for recording donations and for notifying the Office of Sponsored Programs of donations for sponsored programs.
+Donations must be processed through University Advancement, which is responsible for recording donations and for notifying the Office of Sponsored Programs of donations for sponsored programs.

 REVIEWERS OF THIS PPS